 The Pupil Premium Grant is funding in addition to the school's budget.
 Schools are free to decide how to allocate this funding to best support the raising of attainment for the most vunerable pupils.
-The funding was introduced in April 2011 and can be used to support children who have been eligible for free school meals in the last six years (Ever 6), as well as those children who have been Looked After for longer than six months and service personnel In 2013/2014, the school received £74,000, in 2014/15, £ 116, 000.
-For the academic year 15/16 the school has been allocated £132,000.
+The funding was introduced in April 2011 and can be used to support children who have been eligible for free school meals in the last six years (Ever 6), as well as those children who have been Looked After for longer than six months and service personnel .

-In 2014/15, the Pupil Premium was used in a variety of ways.
-These included:
+The Pupil Premium is used in a variety of ways.

 - To ensure there are robust systems for Child Protection and safeguarding in order to support and protect our most vulnerable children particularly those who are in receipt of the funding.

 - Enhance the learning experiences and opportunities across the school in order to overcome gaps in learning and ensure better than expected progress.

 - Enhance expertise within school in order to meet the global needs of all children and overcome barriers to learning

 - Enhance parental engagement in the life of the school, targeting vulnerable and Pupil Premium families.